 -

 Suppression of Glucagon Secretion: Tirzepatide also reduces the secretion of glucagon, a hormone that raises blood sugar levels by prompting the liver to release stored glucose.
-By suppressing glucagon, tirzepatide helps prevent excessive glucose production.
+By suppressing glucagon, tirzepatide helps prevent excessive glucose production And that's really what it comes down to..

 -